Domestic tariff area: Use of goods procured from DTA Unit

-All documents for acceptance of goods into and out of a SEZ should be filed before the Authorized Officer of Customs.
+All documents for acceptance of goods into and out of a SEZ should be filed before the Authorised Officer of Customs.

 Sales in Domestic Tariff Area

 A Unit can sell goods and services including rejects or wastes or scraps or remnants or broken diamonds or by-products arising during the manufacturing process or in connection therewith, in the Domestic Tariff Area on payment of Customs duties or Excise Duties, as the case may be.

-Procedure for Sale in Domestic Tariff Area
+Procedure for sale in Domestic Tariff Area

-A SEZ Unit on behalf of Domestic Tariff Area buyer shall file a Bill of Entry for home consumption giving a complete description of the goods and/or services, along with an invoice and packing list with the Authorized Officers.
+A SEZ Unit on behalf of Domestic Tariff Area buyer shall file a Bill of Entry for home consumption giving a complete description of the goods and/or services, along with an invoice and packing list with the Authorised Officers.

 Domestic Tariff Area removals

 A Unit may remove capital goods to Domestic Tariff Area after use in a SEZ on payment of duty.

 Goods supplied by a Unit to Domestic Tariff Area on payment of duty may be brought back to the Unit for the purpose of repair within a period of six months from the date of clearance.